lambdaclass/cairo_native/docs/src/mlir_post.md

    > STARKs (Scalable, Transparent ARgument of Knowledge) are a proof system that enables the proving and verification of computations.
 It allows processing a big computation, generating a proof for the computation’s correctness, and then verifying the proof in very few steps.
    > - [www.starknet.io](https://www.starknet.io/en/posts/engineering/starks-starkex-and-starknet)

-As Cairo matures improvements have been added, such as a linear type system implementing an ownership system similar to Rust, and an intermediate representation providing guarantees.
+As Cairo matures improvements have been added, such as a linear type system implementing a ownership similarly to Rust, and an intermediate representation providing guarantees.
 Programming in Cairo is a bit different than your average von Neumann machine-based language: programs written in it run under a nondeterministic, immutable, contiguous memory model to ensure that all relevant memory has proper values, and that relevant values are not destroyed before the proof is generated, i. e. all correct programs are provable.

 The Cairo compiler eventually compiles Cairo code down to a "Cairo assembly", which is what the virtual machines runs to compute results and generate traces.
 However as mentioned before, not all representations are adequate for all tasks, so Cairo introduced Sierra (**S**afe **I**nt**E**rmediate **R**ep**R**esent**A**tion).

-Sierra's goal is to be correct by construction, by restricting
+Sierra's goal is to be correct by construction,

 ### Why use MLIR in the context of Cairo?